mmfrenkel/cs6111-project3/README.md

 can see several iterations of the dataset in `/project3/data/` that reflect our iterations of cleaning and simplifying the data over time.

-Note: A subset of explicit cleaning steps outlined above is available `/project3/data/data_clean_up_restaurants.sql`.
+Note: A subset of explicit cleaning steps outlined above is available here: `/project3/data/data_clean_up_restaurants.sql`.

 ### ii.
 Internal Design

 Users interact with our program through the "cli layer", which acts as a user-friendly wrapper for the underlying `DataMiner` class.
 The cli layer is able to perform some rudimentary validation on the parameters to the program and provide some helpful suggestions for how to use the tool.
-The cli layer is also responsible for handling I/O (reading in files and printing out results) for the user.
+The cli layer is also responsible for handling I/O (reading in files and printing out results to the user).
 See section **V. Run** to see more information on how users interact with the cli layer.

-Once a valid `.csv` is determined, the cli layer read in the specified .csv file as a pandas dataframe and passes it, along with the  support and confidence specifications, to an instance of the `DataMiner` class.
+Once a path to a valid `.csv` is obtained, the cli layer read in the specified .csv file as a pandas dataframe and passes it, along with the minimum support and confidence specifications, to an instance of the `DataMiner` class.
 The `DataMiner` instance is then called upon to generate the large itemsets for the data just the minimum support (`min_supp`) provided as a support threshold.

 In order to generate large itemsets, the `DataMiner` uses the a-priori algorithm outlined in Section 2.1.1 Agrawal and Srikant (1994).
 The algorithm proceeds as follows:
-* Determine large 1-itemsets (k = 1, i.e., the first pass through the data) by looking at each individual item, counting the number of occurrences, and keeping only items with support >= min_supp.
+1. Determine large 1-itemsets (k = 1, i.e., the first pass through the data) by looking at each individual item, counting the number of occurrences, and keeping only items with support >= min_supp.
-* For each future iteration (k > 1), the pass occurs in two phases:
+2. For each future iteration (k > 1), the pass occurs in two phases:
     1. Determine the candidate k-itemsets via the `DataMiner` class' `_apriori_gen` function.
 This function itself has two primary steps.
 In the `join` step, the large (k-1)-itemsets are joined with itself in a SQL-like fashion to generate candidates.
 Then, in the `prune` step, any candidates that have